dronesflier/rss_kindle/README.md

 ## RSS Reader for Kindle

-A simple and lightweight RSS reader designed for optimal performance on Kindle devices.
+A simple and lightweight RSS reader designed for optimal "performance" on Kindle devices.
 Hosted and developed using Flask, this web-based application offers both unified and grouped views of RSS feeds.

 ### Features:
 - **Unified Feed View**: Displays all RSS entries from various feeds sorted by date.